TheAgenticAI/TheAgenticBench/README.md

   Agentic Bench: (http://localhost:8081) or (http://localhost:8081/docs to access the APIs) Agentic Browser: (http:localhost:8000) or (http://localhost:8000/docs to access the APIs)
   ```

 ---

+## Add New Agent
+Follow the steps drafted in `CustomAgentInstructions.md` to setup and spin your custom agent super quick!

+---